zheng0xd/JATIC-internal-docs/docs/guidelines/naming.md

 !!! note

-    This guidance does not apply to capabilities which already have well-established names.
+    These guidelines does not apply to capabilities which already have well-established names.
 Those products definitely do not need to be renamed.

 ## Guidelines